cornell-ece5745/ece5745-S01-front-end/docs/index.md

 **To Do On Your Own:** Use `geany` or your favorite text editor to open the implementation and add the actual combinational logic for the increment operation.
-So for a PyMTL implementation you should edit `RegIncrPRTL.py` to look as follows:
+So for a PyMTL RTL implementation you should edit `RegIncrPRTL.py` to look as follows:

     from pymtl3 import *